jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

     begin
      case (inputs)
-          // Check for encoder being disabled or no input active 9'b1xxxxxxxx: // If enable is high (active low logic), encoder is disabled begin
+          // Check for encoder being disabled or no input active 9'b1xxxxxxxx: // If enable is high (active low logic), the encoder is disabled begin
                             y = 3'b111;
                             en_out = 1;